 Shirley Hood, appliance specialist at Abt Electronics and Appliances, says this Frigidaire mode will easily cool a 200- to 300-square-foot room with its 6,000 BTUs.
 It comes with a remote control “that allows you to control the temperature and fan speed from across the room and has a sleep mode that gradually increases the temperature by a few degrees during the night.”

 Best easy-to-install window air conditioner

 Lakin calls the Midea air conditioner the “most user-friendly, easy-to-install air conditioner,” available right now.
 The unit comes with a simple safety bracket, and there are easy-to-follow video instructions for free online to guide you through the installation process.
 Unlike traditional air conditioners, Midea’s U-shaped design allows you to open your window whenever you want to get fresh air.
-The unit is available in three different sizes, depending on the amount of space you’d like to cool, including 8,000, 10,000, and 12,000 BTU.
-Plus, “they’re quiet and Wi-Fi enabled,” he adds.
+And because the compressor is basically sealed outside the window, it’s much quieter than other options, Lakin says.
+It’s Wi-Fi enabled, too.

 Best over-the-sill window air conditioner